-All dog grooming, not least Show Dog Grooming, is about a dog having healthy skin, hair, nails and teeth, and these are what defines a well-groomed dog.
+All dog grooming, not least Show Dog Grooming, is about a dog having healthy skin, hair, nails and teeth, and these are what define a well-groomed dog.
 Dog grooming is the practice of caring for the appearance of a canine for personal or showing purposes, whether applied to show dogs or not.

-Everyone accepts that dog grooming is so important to do, as it helps cut down on shedding and smelling, but will also lead to healthy skin, hair, nails and teeth for your dog.
+Everyone accepts that dog grooming is so important to do, as it helps cut down on shedding and smell, but will also lead to healthy skin, hair, nails and teeth for your dog.
 The unsung aspect of grooming is also that it is a great way to cut down on allergies and infections, for both pets and their owners, so it is hardly surprising that top grooming is an essential requirement for all dog show winning dogs.

 You will therefore not be surprised to hear that show dog grooming is a little different from normal grooming.
 Show dogs represent the best of their breed and must be groomed to perfection to show them off to the best advantage.
 If you have ever been behind the scenes at a dog show, you will know that getting the dog ready for the ring is quite a skill in its own right.